Discover Georgia

 Out-of-towners fly into Athens-Ben Epps Regional Airport or Hartsfield-Jackson Atlanta International Airport.
 Just 45 minutes from Athens, take US-129N and GA-124S.
 Atlanta is just over one hour away via I-285E and I-85N.
 Pick up a rental car at the airport and head to Braselton, which makes the best starting point to embark on Georgia’s Official Wine Highway.

-TOP GRAPE VARIETIES
+TOP GRAPE VARIETIES IN GEORGIA

-Most of the wine is produced from native or hybrid grapes such as Norton Cynthiana, Concord, Muscadine, and Scuppernong.
+Most of the wine in Georgia is produced from native or hybrid grapes such as Norton Cynthiana, Concord, Muscadine, and Scuppernong.
 Hearty hybrids like Traminette, Chambourcin, Blanc du Bois, Seyval Blanc, and Petit Manseng can be found along with traditional Vitis Vinifera grapes including Albarino, Chardonnay, Viognier, Merlot, Cabernet Franc, and Cabernet Sauvignon.
 Georgia is one of the largest producers of Muscadine wine in the United States.

 White Wine Grapes